SinghLavanya/SharkTank_India-DataAnalysis-/README.md

 Presenter Gender Distribution: Analysis of gender distribution among the presenters.

 Visualization: Pie chart.
-Insights: Percentage breakdown of male, female, and transgender presenters.
+Insights: Percentage Breakdown of male, female, and transgender presenters.
 Age Distribution: Analysis of the age distribution of presenters.

 Visualization: Pie chart.